RicoSchmitt/map-doctors-office/README.md

 In the 10th semester at Charité, students must select a doctor's office for general medicine.
 Unfortunately, the university only provides a long PDF list of practices.
 This makes structured analysis and quick geographic orientation difficult.
 This repository is a private project (and in no way associated with any institution).
+The sample data shown was randomly generated.

 This repository provides two scripts that solve the problem: